<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://withknifeandfork.com/?p=1066</guid>

-<description><![CDATA[<p>Its Eurovision time again.
+<description><![CDATA[Its Eurovision time again.
 Tonight.
 In Oslo.
 Surely you are going to be watching?
 And you’ll need something to eat whilst the 25 contestants do their stuff followed by the age long voting process.
 So how to decide what Eurovision dish to have.
-Well you could rustle up a menu from the cuisine of the country you are supporting, you could just have something random and un-Eurovision related or you could try something from the cuisine of host country Norway.</p> <p>Some of you might be saying ‘what Norwegian cuisine, isn’t it just herrings and meatballs?’
-Apparently not according to Signe [...]<p>Continue reading <a href="http://withknifeandfork.com/eating-norwegian-for-eurovision-naturally">Eating Norwegian for Eurovision, naturally</a></p>]]></description>
+Well you could rustle up a menu from the cuisine of the &#8230; <a href="http://withknifeandfork.com/eating-norwegian-for-eurovision-naturally" class="more-link">Continue reading <span class="screen-reader-text">Eating Norwegian for Eurovision, naturally</span></a>]]></description>

 <content:encoded><![CDATA[<p>Its Eurovision time again.
 Tonight.
 In Oslo.
 Surely you are going to be watching?
 And you’ll need something to eat whilst the 25 contestants do their stuff followed by the age long voting process.
 So how to decide what Eurovision dish to have.
 Well you could rustle up a menu from the cuisine of the country you are supporting, you could just have something random and un-Eurovision related or you could try something from the cuisine of host country Norway.</p>